lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 009.md

 The farmstead is a wooden structure, one of the doors is of it's hinges, with indications of a struggle inside and outside of the building.
 Deep cuts reside in the floorings, with blood spatters scattered around.
 With some investigation, at least 1 person has been dragged through the house, back to the river, through the backdoor.

+Following this trail, we find a gravel beach, where a big boat was bea

 # Loot: